Modular fixed points in equivariant homotopy theory: Geometric and Modular Fixed Points

 In particular, $F_A\Phi^H: \specg \to \Mod_A(\specwgh)$ under the above equivalence identifies with the extension of scalars $\specg \to \Mod_{\Phi_H(A)}(\specg)$ along $\bS \to \Phi_H(A)$. \end{cor} \begin{proof} By \Cref{lem:weylspectramodules} there is a symmetric monoidal equivalence and by \cite[Corollary 3.4.1.9]{lur17} there is a further change of algebra equivalence

 Alternatively, we can again apply the symmetric monoidal Barr-Beck-Lurie theorem \cite[Proposition 5.29]{mnn17}, but now to the adjunction The composition $F_A\Phi^H$ is a symmetric monoidal left adjoint.
 Both categories are rigidly compactly generated and presentably symmetric monoidal, so as in the previous proof the projection formula holds.
-Again by the proof of the previous lemma $\Phi_H$ preserves colimits and is conservative.
-The same holds for $U_A$, which finishes the proof. \end{proof}
+Again by the proof of the previous lemma $\Phi_H$ preserves colimits and is conservative, and the same holds for $U_A$. \end{proof}

 \begin{re} The inverse to the equivalence functor $\overl{\Phi_HU_A}$ by \cite[Section 5.3]{mnn17} is the composition

 where $\varepsilon'_A: F_A\Phi^H\Phi_H(A) \to A$ is the counit of $F_A\Phi^H \dashv \Phi_HU_A$, and $F_A$ is the free functor $\specwgh \to \Mod_A(\specwgh)$.
 By \cite[Corollary 3.4.1.9]{lur17} the nested module category in the middle is equivalent to $\Mod_{\Phi^H\Phi_H(A) \otimes A}(\specwgh)$, and this identifies the composition \ref{tik:compone} with